Derek-X-Wang/3dVisualization/README.md

 + IDE is recommended, but it is your choose.
 + XAMPP is required for local testing
 + you need to setup database for some feature to work, contact me for the details.
-GitHub: derek-x-wang Phone: 1(626)354-3629 I higely recommed you to follow [this tutorial](https://www.youtube.com/playlist?list=PLAkMqlQoeMeiwvNWpe3mhgQxAa1jiGwmt) for setup.
+GitHub: derek-x-wang Phone: 1(626)354-3629 I higely recommended you to follow [this tutorial](https://www.youtube.com/playlist?list=PLAkMqlQoeMeiwvNWpe3mhgQxAa1jiGwmt) for setup.

 ## TODOs